Ga1a98/personal-website/README.md

 ### Contact me
 Every user can have access to this section immediately from the navigation bar, at the top of the page and is always visible, thanks to the sticky nav bar component.
 There’s the usual **form** with its related **form fields** to fill with personal information, useful in case someone wants to collaborate or have more information about a specific topic.

+### Resume
+You can see this page from the ”About me” section.
+The Resume page is created entirely with HTML and CSS (like the entire website) and it's a detailed biography about my previous jobs, my skills, my education.

+### Projects
+Every project has a specific page with some cards combined by an image and a short text, that immediately give to the user and idea about what is the project’s topic and, maybe, lead the person to discover more by clicking on the ”**View PDF project**” button.

+This will open the entire explanation of the project with more in depth details.